YetAnotherNerd/whatlastgenre/README.md

 	  --cache CACHE        location of the cache (default: ~/.whatlastgenre/cache)

-If you seriously want to tag release-types (-r) you should also enable (-i, --interactive).
+If you seriously want to tag release-types (-r) or mbrainz-ids (-m) you should also enable interactive-mode (-i).
 Disabling music-sites is not recommended, the more sources, the better tags.

 ## Examples